TRomoser/hunger_hero/README.md

 - React for the frontend framework
 - Node.js for the runtime environment
 - Tailwind and standard CSS for styling
+- Amazon S3 for storage and file hosting

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).